nrader91/Amazon_Lex_Chatbot/README.md

 I will accomplish the follwing 3 main tasks:

-Initial Robo Advisor Configuration through AWS - Amazon Lex.
+1)Initial Robo Advisor Configuration through AWS - Amazon Lex.

-Build and test the Robo Advisor.
+2)Build and test the Robo Advisor.

-Enhance the Robo Advisor with Amazon Lambda Function.
+3)Enhance the Robo Advisor with Amazon Lambda Function.

-Conclusion
+## Conclusion

 All chat bot settings are stored within the AWS Management Console.

 When creating a chatbot for your company there are many ways to customize the product in a way that will be useful to customers.